 This page displayed the malicious JS alert that is shown above, and initiated a request to the following URL:

-Which automatically opens Microsoft Edge browser with the malicious download page.
+Which automatically opens the Microsoft Edge browser with the malicious download page.

 Electrum has added a formal warning message to download updates only from Electrum.org website: